microsoft/microsoft-ui-xaml-specs/active/ImageIcon/ImageIconSpec.md

 element on the other hand supports these and more types, plus supports loading types from a stream rather than just URI.

-The new API in this spec is aan `ImageIcon` type, which like the other icons is an IconElement (so can be used where IconElement is required, such as [NavigationViewItem.Icon](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.NavigationViewItem.Icon)).
+The new API in this spec is an `ImageIcon` type, which like the other icons is an IconElement (so can be used where IconElement is required, such as [NavigationViewItem.Icon](https://docs.microsoft.com/uwp/api/Microsoft.UI.Xaml.Controls.NavigationViewItem.Icon)).
 Other than the base class, ImageIcon is equivalent to Image.